Tobacco Control (journal)

 Tobacco Control is an international peer-reviewed journal covering the nature and consequences of tobacco use worldwide; tobacco's effects on population health, the economy, the environment, and society; efforts to prevent and control the global tobacco epidemic through population-level education and policy changes; the ethical dimensions of tobacco control policies; and the activities of the tobacco industry and its allies.

 It was established in 1992 and is published by BMJ Group.
-The founding editor-in-chief was Ronald Davis (Michigan Department of Community Health), and the current one is Ruth Malone (University of California San Francisco).
+The founding editor-in-chief was Ronald Davis (Michigan Department of Community Health), and the current one is Marita Hefler (Charles Darwin University).

-According to the Journal Citation Reports, the journal has a 2019 impact factor of 6.726.
+According to the Journal Citation Reports, the journal has a 2023 impact factor of 4.0.

 Editors

 The following people have served as editor-in-chief of the journal: